andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 }, 1000);
 </script>

-## that's all there is to it.
+<a href="https://codepen.io/andyfitz/pen/KKaxgvw" rel="noreferer" target="_blank">Play with it on Codepen</a>

 And there you have it,  we've made generative artwork.
 Random but within constraints.
 Every iteration looks different but also like they belong together.
-The rules you set, and how wild you go, are all up to you and how wild your vision is.
+The rules you set – and how wild you go, is entirely up to your vision.

 The whole dance of this technique is to ensure every permutation is a *hit*  and looks like something you'd be happy with.
 That's easier said than done when you can't push pixels, but trust me it's super rewarding knowing you have created a living system rather than a static piece.